Teddy-2004/news-find_job_app/README.md

 Copy
 git clone https://github.com/your-username/techhire.git
 cd techhire
-Set Up the Environment File Create the .env file on your server with the same format as above.
+3. Set Up the Environment File
+Create the .env file on your server with the same format as above.

+4. Install Dependencies
-Install Dependencies On the server, run:
+On the server, run:

 bash
 Copy
 npm install
-Start the Application with PM2 Run the app using PM2 to ensure it stays running even if the server reboots:
+5. Start the Application with PM2
+Run the app using PM2 to ensure it stays running even if the server reboots:

 bash
 Copy
 pm2 start server.js
-Configure Nginx (Optional) If you're using Nginx to serve the app, make sure your Nginx configuration points to the correct port.
+6. Configure Nginx (Optional)
+If you're using Nginx as a reverse proxy for your app, make sure your Nginx configuration points to the correct port.
 Example configuration for Nginx:

 nginx
 Copy